Truck Accident Lawyer in Portland, Oregon

 Schedule Your Free Consultation With a Top-Tier Portland Truck Accident Lawyer

 At the Law Offices of Jon Friedman, our Portland semi-truck accident attorneys are standing by, ready to protect your rights and your interests.
-If you believe you have a claim and have questions or concerns about how to proceed, please contact our Portland personal injury attorneys at the Law Offices of Jon Friedman today by calling 503-242-1440 for a free confidential assessment of your claim.
+Are you searching for a reliable legal representation for truck accident cases near you in Portland, please contact the Law Offices of Jon Friedman today by calling 503-242-1440 for a free confidential assessment of your claim.
 From our Portland law office, we handle semi-truck accident claims in Multnomah County and throughout the wider region.

 Law Offices of Jon Friedman